AsifAhmedSahil/React-NextJS-NodeJS-Express-MongoDB-interview-question-Basic-to-Advanced-Theory-to-Example/readme.md

 ## ReactJS State vs Props
 ==> A state is a variable that exists inside a component, that cannot be accessed and modified outside the component, and can only be used inside the component.
 Works very similarly to a variable that is declared inside a function that cannot be accessed outside the scope of the function in normal javascript.

 ==> React allows us to pass information to a Component using something called props (which stands for properties).
-Props are objects which can be used inside a component.
+Props are objects which can be used inside a component. props basically data pass korar way parent to child component e.

 ## Difference between state & props